 What is the purpose of a Design Brief?

 We see 3 important points regarding the purpose of the design brief, and why it is important to have it for the customer:

 - The design briefs provide an overview of the entire project.
-From the designer’s point of view, this means that you save time to make unnecessary calls, or to write unnecessary emails looking for clarification on the elements of the project.
+From the designer’s point of view, this means that you save time making unnecessary calls, or writing unnecessary emails looking for clarification on the elements of the project.